dcourtois/CMakeUtils/Readme.md

 For more information, check the beginning of the script.
 But basically even on Windows with a static Qt library, this should work out of the box.

+### Utils.cmake

+Various helpers for ease of development.
+For each function, check the comment preceding in the CMake script for more information.

+- target_set_app_icon : Set an icon to the executable file.
+Windows only.